onflow/atree/README.md

 *Atree* provides scalable arrays and scalable ordered maps.
 It is used by [Cadence](https://github.com/onflow/cadence) in the [Flow](https://github.com/onflow/flow-go) blockchain.

-Inspired by common tricks used in modern flavours of B+ Trees, Atree provides two types of data structures: Ordered Map Type (OMT) and Scalable Array Type (SAT).
+Inspired by patterns used in modern variants of B+ Trees, Atree provides two types of data structures: Ordered Map Type (OMT) and Scalable Array Type (SAT).

 Scalable Array Type (SAT) is a heterogeneous variable-size array, storing any type of values into a smaller ordered list of values and provides efficient functionality to lookup, insert and remove elements anywhere in the array.

-Ordered Map Type (OMT) is an ordered map of key-value pairs; keys can be any hashable type and values can be any serializable value type. it supports heterogeneous key or value types (e.g. first key storing a boolean and second key storing a reference to another array).
+Ordered Map Type (OMT) is an ordered map of key-value pairs; keys can be any hashable type and values can be any serializable value type. it supports heterogeneous key or value types (e.g. first key storing a boolean and second key storing a string).
 OMT keeps values in specific sorted order and operations are deterministic so the state of the segments after a sequence of operations are always unique.

 Under the hood, Atree uses some new type of high-fanout B+ tree and some heuristics to balance the trade-off between latency of operations and the number of reads and writes.